A.1 Read and enjoy the following article.

 I am writing to complain about your horoscope prediction for Virgo last week.

 but he is making my life a misery for me.
-You mentioned that I would enjoy my health and there would be high possibility of short and enjoyable trip.
+You mentioned that I would enjoy my health and there would be the high possibility of a short and enjoyable trip.
 Since Monday I had caught flu and had to stay at home quarantined.
 You said that Mercury moved up in my chart that ruled education and I would enjoy learning more.
-Well mercury did rise up but in my thermometer.
-I had fever for last two days and because of this I could not apply for admission in Delhi University for higher studies.
-The only learning I have is never trust this pseudoscience call "astrology".
+Well, the mercury did rise up but in my thermometer.
+I had fever for last two days and because of this, I could noHindustan Times- March 28, 2011t apply for admission in Delhi University for higher studies.
+The only learning I have is to never trust this pseudoscience call "astrology".

 Almost all of your predictions turn reciprocal to me.